 Does that mean the only way to know you are going to develop a drug addiction or alcohol addiction is by experimenting?
 Not exactly.

-There are many signs that you could have the “addiction gene” such as, other family members that are addicted to drugs or alcohol, being diagnosed or undiagnosed with another mental illness such as depression or anxiety, lack of self-esteem and a history of trauma.
+There are many signs that you could have the “addiction gene,” such as other family members being addicted to drugs or alcohol, being diagnosed or undiagnosed with another mental illness such as depression or anxiety, or having a lack of self-esteem and a history of trauma.
 Even without any of these it is important to keep in mind you could still become addicted to drugs and alcohol.

-The most effective way to remain not addicted to drugs or alcohol, is to not do drugs or drink alcohol, which may be a little unrealistic.
+The most effective way to not become addicted to drugs or alcohol, is to not do drugs or drink alcohol.
+But complete abstinence for high schoolers, full time college students, or those in the workforce may be a little unrealistic.

 So, you decided to gamble and experiment one or two times with your friends, and it was fun.

-you felt free and happy for the first time in a long time.
-But you don’t really think about the drugs or the alcohol again, you know it was expensive to go out with friends and don’t have much money laying around to do it all the time, plus you have class and your recreational flag football team.
+You felt free and happy for the first time in a long time.
+But you don’t really think about the drugs or alcohol again.
+You know it was expensive to go out with friends and don’t have much money laying around to do it all the time, plus you have class and your recreational flag football team.

 This next step in the cycle is where experimenting becomes drug addiction.
 It happens very gradually, then suddenly, and your stuck wondering, “How did I develop a drug addiction, I was just having fun!?”